gouyang/golang-tips/README.md

 	Suppresses compiler warnings related to fmt if it is not being used, and executes initialization functions if there are any.
 	The remainder of fmt is inaccessible.

+##non-local types

+"It's impossible to define new methods on non-local type[s]", which is by design.
+The best practice is to embed the non-local type into your own own local type, and extend it.

+	type MyExtension struct {
+	    otherPackage.Type
+	}

+	func (me *MyExtension) NewMethod() { ...  }